mew2057/CAST/docs/source/cast-big-data/kibana.rst

 | xpack.ml.enabled       | Sets the status of xpack Machine Learning.
 Please note      | false                   |
 |                        | this must be set to false on ppc64le installations.         |                         |
 +------------------------+-------------------------------------------------------------+-------------------------+

+.. warning:: `elasticsearch.url` was renamed to `elasticsearch.hosts` in 7.0.0.

 3. Install the `CAST Search`_ rpm: